adamredfern/cardmaster/README.md

-Welcome to CardMaster, a project created for ValueChainLabs.
+Welcome to CardMaster, a demonstration project to showcase some of my frontend skills.

 ## Tech Stack